xuxiyang1993/continuous-grid-world/README.md

 ### Action:
 At each time step, the aircraft can choose to turn left for 2 deg, go straight, or to turn right for 2 deg.

+More precisely, the action space is {+2deg, 0deg, -2deg} where positive means turning left.

 ### State Transition:

+...

 ### Reward:
 -1 at each time step